 6) We hereby petition that the assets contained in the Department of Hawaiian Homelands and the Office of Hawaiian Affairs can and should be under the direct control of those of native Hawaiian Ancestry in the form of a Native Hawaiian Corporation modeled after the Alaska Native Claims and Land Settlement Act of 1971.

-7) We the Signatories of this Document direct that the US Congress, the Governor and Legislatures of the State of Hawaii in a timely manner work to produce an Act of Congress to be presented for Presidential approval to create a Native Hawaiian Corporation containing all the assets of the Department of Hawaiian Homelands and the Office of Hawaiian Affairs to be controlled by native Hawaiian shareholders to secure all benefit and privileges as prescribed by law.
+7) We the Signatories of this Document direct that the US Congress, the Governor and Legislators of the State of Hawaii, in a timely manner, work to produce an Act of Congress to be presented for Presidential approval to create a Native Hawaiian Corporation containing all the assets of the Department of Hawaiian Homelands and the Office of Hawaiian Affairs to be controlled by native Hawaiian shareholders to secure all benefit and privileges as prescribed by law.

 The Need For Economic Sovereignty